 New Technologies Break the Sound Barriers

 The new shell installation represents the first phase of a major renovation and acoustic upgrade of the Eastman Theater.
-The second phase involved some reshaping of the lower audience chamber (with seat count reduction) and noise reduction for HVAC systems.
-A new backstage communications system was installed for technical personal, program monitoring and paging for backstage talent.
-Because a new sound system was not budgeted in this phase of the renovation, the existing sound system for the house was reconfigured and refocused to provide better coverage for the main floor and balcony.
+The second phase involved reshaping the lower audience chamber (with seat count reduction) and noise reduction for HVAC systems.
+A new backstage communications system was installed for technical personnel, program monitoring, and paging for backstage talent.
+Because a new sound system was not budgeted in this renovation phase, the house’s existing sound system was reconfigured and refocused to provide better coverage for the main floor and balcony.
 This is a successful strategy when the equipment is not outdated but not well placed and tuned for the room.

-Some of the most important new developments in electro-acoustic design are coming from Akustiks partner Anthony Nittoli and associate Sam Brandt.
-With their hands-on experience in live concert mixing and recording engineering, along with more than 20 years working on the design and installation of sound and technical communication systems, Nittoli and Brandt understand the needs of their clients and are able to help shape the products that manufacturers are bringing to market to better suit their need.
-While their varied work experience allows them to design systems that are both functional and easy to maintain from an operator’s perspective, it is also invaluable to manufacturers, who rely on them for a reality check when developing new electro-acoustic technology.
+Some of the most important new developments in electro-acoustic design are from Akustiks associates Jordan Lytle and Sam Brandt.
+With their hands-on experience in live concert mixing and recording engineering, along with more than 20 years working on the design and installation of sound and technical communication systems, Lytle and Brandt understand the needs of their clients.
+They can help shape the products manufacturers bring to market to suit their needs better.
+While their varied work experience allows them to design functional and easy-to-maintain systems from an operator’s perspective, it is also invaluable to manufacturers, who rely on them for a reality check when developing new electro-acoustic technology.

-Akustiks also takes an active role in developing new products as well as custom versions of existing products.
+Akustiks also takes an active role in developing new products and custom versions of existing products.
 This places the firm at the forefront of technical development.
-Such an approach not only enables Akustiks to ensure that future products fit hand-in-glove with a client’s needs, it also allows Akustiks to shape these systems to better meet the demands of the performance venues and the people who operate these systems.
-Over the past two years Akustiks has also reinvented the technical communications systems for the performing arts projects it is now designing.
-This new sound technology is revolutionary in several important ways.
-Imagine being able to control every element in a facility’s electro-acoustic universe—speakers, microphones, public address systems, intercoms, assistive listening devices, paging systems—from a single, central source; a fully integrated technology that can be modified and manipulated remotely.
-Akustiks has taken existing broadcast technology and adapted it for the performing arts world.
+Such an approach enables Akustiks to ensure that future products fit hand-in-glove with a client’s needs; it also allows Akustiks to shape these systems to better meet the demands of the performance venues and the people operating them.
+Akustiks has also reinvented the technical communications systems for the performing arts projects it is now designing.
+This new sound technology is revolutionary in several essential ways.
+Imagine controlling every element in a facility’s electro-acoustic universe—speakers, microphones, public address systems, intercoms, assistive listening devices, paging systems—from a single, central source.
+This fully integrated technology can be modified and manipulated remotely.
+Akustiks has adapted existing broadcast technology for the performing arts world.
 The system relies on digital technology instead of analog technology.
 This means that the system remains under the control of the acoustical engineer and the client.
-It can be addressed remotely and it can constantly change according to the environment it is used in.
+It can be addressed remotely, and it can constantly change according to the environment it is used in.

 TYPICAL SOUND SYSTEM PROJECTS